A modern apartment building with large windows stands next to a brick PetSmart store on a sunny day.

 What Assets do REITs own?

-REITs of all types combined own over $4 trillion of gross assets across the U.S., with public REITs owning about $2.5 trillion of assets.
+REITs of all types combined own more than $4 trillion of gross assets across the U.S., with public REITs owning about $2.5 trillion of assets.
 U.S.-listed REITs have a total equity market capitalization of over $1.2 trillion.

 U.S. public REITs own approximately 580,000 properties and nearly 15 million acres of timberland throughout the U.S.